 - Minimize distractions.
 If younger siblings are around, make sure they have something to do so that the child doing homework is not bothered.

-I said this above, but I can’t stress it enough.
-Their homework is their own.
+Remember, their homework is their responsibility.
 It is what their teacher asked them to do in school.
 While it may feel like we are being assigned the work, trust that teachers are providing developmentally appropriate work, making sure that their students know what to do and when to return it, and will close the loop by checking and returning homework to students.

 Younger children will need more reminders to complete their tasks.
 The hope is that if we help children create a plan in the early years, by the time they hit third or fourth grade, homework is fully in their hands.
 If your child does not complete their homework or does not turn it in when it is due, trust that the teacher will follow up with your child.

-I know that fear of failure is hard to tune out, but the stakes are relatively low.
+I know that fear of failure is hard to deal with, but the stakes are relatively low.
 Letting your child have the experience of being held accountable by the teacher is far more powerful than the damage we can do by engaging in daily power struggles around homework.
-When that fear of letting my children fail creeps in to my head, I remind myself that eventually they will be in college and in their own careers.
+When that fear of letting my children fail creeps into my head, I remind myself that eventually they will be in college and have their own careers.
 I won’t be there to make sure all tasks are completed to my standards or anyone else’s.
 They need to develop their own self-discipline, their own desire to learn and their own sense of accomplishment from working to the best of their abilities.

-As I hear the word grit popping up in everywhere these days, I am reminded that grit comes from moving through challenges.
+People talk a lot about grit these days.
+Grit comes from moving through challenges.
 It comes from persisting despite fear.
 It comes from believing in yourself, even on the bad days.
 Taking responsibility for a child’s homework robs them of their ability to develop these core skills.
-If instead, I show empathy for the situation, check in with my own emotions and believe in my child's ability to deal with the natural consequences of their actions, I give them the opportunity to not just get good grades, but develop the life skills they need to thrive.
+If instead you show empathy for the situation, check in with your own emotions and believe in your child's ability to deal with the natural consequences of their actions, you give them the opportunity to not just get good grades but develop the life skills they need to thrive.